sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 This is a tough one to stomach.
 If you're the stakeholder you're answering to yourself, which makes it difficult to be honest in your assessment.
 If the stakeholder is someone else this is their chance to judge your work.
 Brutal honesty with yourself throughout the process is the only answer.

 The other key portion of feedback is how application of the new intelligence you've developed results in even more data.
 Say you deploy a snort rule for a network string and you get a hit, all the information you can gather around that hit is data to include during the collection phase of your next cycle.
-We'll talk even more about this integration in my next post.
+We'll talk even more about this integration in my next post on F3EAD.

 ## Takeaways from the Intelligence Cycle